geotrev/undernet/app/docs/css.md

 Undernet's CSS is the backbone of the framework.
-It's written in Sass and compiled to regular ol' CSS.
+It's written in a module format and precompiled using Sass.

-The framework adopts a few conventions which provide a predictable workflow.
+The framework adopts a few conventions which help provide a predictable workflow.

-- CSS classes use a Root-Variant-Modifier syntax (RVM for short).
-It's similar to BEM, if that is in your toolkit.
 - All direction-based properties are named based on their text flow, rather than physical left vs. right, or top vs. bottom, vernacular.
 [You can read more about logical properties here.](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties)
-- All Sass utilities (variables, mixins, functions) adopt specific naming conventions to make them more predictable and easier to learn, so you can extend them yourself.
+- All classes and Sass utilities adopt specific naming patterns to make them more predictable and easier to learn, so you can work faster.

 ## Configuration